What Is Restrictive Practice?

 Can Restrictive Interventions Be Harmful?

-Restrictive practices may even be triggering for people with a history of trauma and abuse.
-It can also cause a certain degree of psychological distress and possibly lead to losing dignity.
-This type of practice has its base principles in limiting one’s freedom and ability to engage in day-to-day activities.
+Restrictive practices have the base principles in limiting one’s freedom and ability to engage in day-to-day activities.
 Also, they are known to reduce meaningful interactions with family, support staff and carers.

 The prolonged use of a restrictive practice may ultimately lead to over-reliance, which means people lose their ability to live independent and active life.
 That’s why it is essential to always focus on the people’s unique needs, skills, and abilities and have a positive approach so people can feel safe and secure.